Popular Topics

 The testosterone patch has shown a significant increase in sex drive among the women who participated in a study.
 There was considerable improvement in various areas of sexual functions such as arousal, responsiveness and orgasm.
 The women reported increased sexual activity and improved overall psychological well-being on usage of the testosterone patch.
 But the testosterone patch works on women who have lowered levels of testosterone which can be determined by blood tests.
 Decreased sex drive on account of other issues may need other forms of treatment.

-Side Effects of testosterone patch: Testosterone patch side effects range from increased body hair and irritation on the patch site to upper respiratory infection.
+Side Effects of testosterone patch: Testosterone patch side effects range from increased body hair and irritation on the patch site to URI.

 Dosage of Testosterone patch: